DigiBP/digibp-monterosa/Submission Documents/README.md

 Matching a prospective student with the best fitting study program to foster the potential and satisfaction for students, study program, class environment and, therefore, as a consequence the society in economic and cultural aspects.

-### Project Organisation ###
+### Project Organization ###

 The project **digitalization of the FHNW School of Business Onboarding Process** is split into two sub-projects.
-The program registration project is managed within th FHNW School of Business organization.
-Its planned go-live is in spring 2019 and includes an online registration of the pogram through the tool ONLA that closely connected to EVENTO, the schools students management system.
+The program registration project is managed within the FHNW School of Business organization.
+Its planned go-live is in spring 2019 and includes an online registration of the program through the tool ONLA that closely connected to EVENTO, the school's student management system.
 The sub-project **recommend study program** is implemented within the module **Digitalization of Business Processes** within the MSc Business Information Systems program.
 The project goal is the implementation of a workflow management system that supports students to decide for a study program that matches their skills and preferences.
 This sub-project is implemented within the spring semester 2018.
-In the following project overview the outline of the sub-project is shown.
-The implementation of certain parts go in line with the lectures in the module.
+In the following project overview, the outline of the sub-project is shown.
+The implementation of certain parts goes in line with the lectures in the module.

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/Organisation.PNG)